Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Discussion

-To further explore the effect of the amount of the synthesized short-form data, we conduct the corresponding experiments as shown in Figure \ref{fig_amout}.
+\textbf{Effect of the Amount of the Synthesized Short-form Data.} To further explore the effect of the amount of the synthesized short-form data, we conduct the corresponding experiments as shown in Figure \ref{fig_amout}.
 We can find that increasing the number of training data improves the performance of our method, but when the number of data is greater than 10,000, the performance will be stable.
 For the models with different sizes, the optimal amount of training data may be different, e.g., the larger models may need more training data to achieve optimal performance.
 Fortunately, due to our training data construction strategy, we can simply scale and synthesize training data without human annotation.